BioJulia/PopGen.jl/docs/plotting.md

 ```julia
 plot_missing(x::PopObj; color = false)
 ```
 Return an interactive plot of the number of missing loci in individuals of a `PopObj`, along with the number of missing individuals per locus.
-To set a custom color palette, use `color = [color1, color2, ...]`
+To set a custom color palette for the boxplots, use `color = [color1, color2, ...]`

 Example: